-GE2-4.
-Acquires and communicates geographical information using geographical tools for inquiry
+GE1-3.
+Communicates geographical information and uses geographical tools for inquiry

 - If you would like to organise a NPWS school excursion please get in touch with local staff or use the 'Enquire' link for the online form.

-- in Iluka Nature Reserve in the North Coast region
+- in Dorrigo National Park in the North Coast region

-Iluka Nature Reserve is always open but may have to close at times due to poor weather or fire danger.
+Dorrigo National Park is open daily (except Christmas Day) 9am to 4.30pm but may have to close at times due to poor weather or fire danger.

 Info for teachers